An Essay Featured In The Map Is Indestructible

 ³Allusion to Matthew 7:2.

-⁴This is especially likely if the girl is prone to making ‘emotional judgments’, introverted, and surrounded by individuals prone to voicing preferences.
+⁴This is especially likely if the girl is prone to making “emotional judgments,” is introverted, and/or is surrounded by individuals prone to voicing preferences.
 To voice a preference is to create a possibility for error, for once voiced, it is possible for a person to not fulfill that preference.
-If you voice a preference for ‘vanilla ice cream’, it is now possible for a person to get you a flavor of ice cream that disappoints you; had you rather said ‘I’ll take anything’, you would have saved the person with whom you are speaking from the possibility of self-criticism.
-This isn’t to say you shouldn’t have preferences, only that if your preferences aren’t met, smile and be grateful for what you have been given.
-With a simple statement like ‘but I wanted vanilla’, you may send a person deeper into their loop of despair.
+If we voice a preference for “vanilla ice cream” (for example), it is now possible for a person to grab a flavor of ice cream that disappoints us; had we rather said, “I’ll take anything,” we would have saved the person with whom we are speaking from the possibility of self-criticism.
+This isn’t to say we shouldn’t have preferences, only that if our preferences aren’t met, we likely should smile and be grateful for what we have been given.
+With a simple statement like “but I wanted vanilla,” we may send a person deeper into their loop of despair.

 4.1 Self-judgment is especially likely when dealing with for what there is actually no set answer (but which regardless may be prescribed a right answer).
-If a person is prone to think ‘there is something wrong with me’ upon failing to get the ‘right coffee’, since there is no such thing as the ‘right coffee’, failure was inevitable from the start.
-Preferences, for example, are subjective and fickle, and if you begin thinking ‘there is something wrong with me’ when you encounter preferences, tastes, likes, etc., it is inevitable that you eventually ‘do something wrong’.
-However, since preferences are subjective, there is no objective basis from which to conclude ‘I am wrong’ or that a set answer is right.
-As morality lacks objectivity unto itself (though it doesn’t necessarily lack practicality) self-criticism and even self-exultation lack objectivity.
-Therefore, to judge oneself as ‘wrong’ is never justified (even though the speaker of the judgment may think the statement is backed by evidence and observation).
+If a person is prone to think “there is something wrong with me” upon failing to get the “right coffee,” since there is no such thing as the “right coffee,” failure was inevitable from the start.
+Preferences, for example, are subjective and even fickle, and if we begin thinking “there is something wrong with me” when we encounter preferences, tastes, likes, etc., it is inevitable that we eventually “do something wrong.”
+However, since preferences are subjective, there is no hard basis from which to conclude “I am wrong” or that a set answer is right.
+As morality lacks objectivity unto itself (though it doesn’t necessarily lack practicality), self-criticism and even self-exultation lack “objectivity.”
+Therefore, to judge oneself as “wrong” is never justified (even though the speaker of the judgment may think the statement is backed by evidence and observation).

 4.2 If a person keeps talking about how their heart is broken, eventually it will be broken, and hence it will seem that the person always spoke truly, when it was the speaking the made it so.